 What’s required to be disclosed in job listings?

-An hourly rate or salary range must be included in all external job listings that “reasonably reflects the actual expected compensation” in all external job listings.
+An hourly rate or salary range must be included in all external job listings that “reasonably reflects the actual expected compensation.”
 The law does not provide a specific definition for “hourly rate” or “salary range.”

 The disclosure requirements would not apply to three situations:

-How does this affect the Equal Pay Law?
+How does Pay Transparency affect the Equal Pay Law?

 The new bill amends Hawaii’s equal pay law in two significant ways.